 Hasty plum and erotic grapefruit amongst the hoard in Dali works worth close to £1 million

-Fourteen Salvador Dali watercolor fruit studies, unseen by collectors until now, will be sold at Bonhams' Impressionist and Modern Art sale, London on 18th June.
+Fourteen Salvador Dali watercolour fruit studies, unseen by collectors until now, will be sold at Bonhams' Impressionist and Modern Art sale, London on 18th June.
 Commissioned in 1969, the paintings have been in private hands since their creation.
 Each painting is valued at £40,000 - £70,000 and the series is expected to make close to £1million.

 Dali was surrealism's most exotic and relentlessly popular figure.
-His eccentric, attention grabbing behavior was arguably the product of an abnormal childhood.
+His eccentric, attention grabbing behaviour was arguably the product of an abnormal childhood.
 The artist had an older brother, also named Salvador, who had died almost exactly 9 months before Dali's birth.
 Aged five, he was taken to the grave and told that he was a reincarnation.
 "We resembled each other like two drops of water, but we had different reflections."
 Dali said of his deceased brother.
 "He was probably a first version of myself but conceived too much in the absolute".
 In his own eyes, Dali was a distorted version of his elder sibling.

 This series of fourteen paintings show Dali's desire to take the ordinary and subvert it.
 Dali's obsession with a warped, sinister version of life is perhaps rooted in his own history.
 He is quoted, "I myself am surrealism".